Founder of HLFF

 The Foundation is also a proud partner of The Latino Donor Collaborative (LDC).
 The LDC is dedicated to reshape the perception of Latinos as valuable members of American society.
 The LDC’s regularly published reports on the positive impact of Latinos on America’s entrepreneurial and economic engines are significant resources that cement the meaningful benefits of diversity throughout all levels of organizations.
 Together, the LDC and the HLFF are working not only to stamp out systemic biases, but also to promote forward-looking progress among marginalized populations.

 Moving forward, the HLFF plans to partner with additional organizations that work toward enhancing the experiences of those in the supply side.
 Organizations that offer training, networking, and professional development tools to talented individuals from historically underrepresented groups will prove to be invaluable partners in our mission to work toward a more inclusive business climate.
 Supply side individuals can benefit from candid advice that is all too often not available, such as how to lead, how to present, and how to be heard.
 There is a significant gap between the need for these resources and their availability, but the HLFF views this as an opportunity, and it will bridge that gap by forging partnerships with forward-thinking organizations.

-The founder of the HLFF, Hernan Lopez, is the Co-Founder and Chairperson of Danvas, and a founding member of The Podcast Academy.
-He is proud to serve on the board of The Latino Donor Collaborative.
-Previously, Lopez was Founder and CEO of Wondery, a podcast publisher, and President and CEO of Fox International Channels.
-Lopez holds an MBA from the University of Miami.
-He currently lives in Los Angeles.
+The founder of the HLFF, Hernan Lopez, also founded Wondery, the award-winning podcast publisher.
+He is proud to serve on the board of StartOut.
+Previously, Hernan was President and CEO of Fox International Channels.
+He earned his MBA from the University of Miami and resides in Los Angeles with his family.